-Lack of federal relief leaves states, cities facing big deficits
+No federal relief leaves states, cities facing big deficits

 “It is heartbreaking to have to cut services and lay off staff that are so integral to making Grass Valley a wonderful, vibrant place to live,” Councilwoman Jan Arbuckle said in a statement.
 “This could be avoided if we had strong federal support.”

 Officials say the $150 billion for state and other governments in a congressional aid bill passed in late March is not enough to keep them afloat and came with too many restrictions.
-Many governors have said they had wanted Congress to loosen the definition of how that money could be spent so they can use it to help balance their budgets.
+Many governors have pressed Congress to allow them to use it to help balance their budgets.

-The U.S. House of Representatives, where Democrats hold the majority, passed a coronavirus bill in May that would have been worth more than $3 trillion, with close to one-third of that going to state and local governments.
+The U.S. House of Representatives, where Democrats hold the majority, passed a coronavirus relief bill in May worth more than $3 trillion, with close to one-third of that going to state and local governments.
 In the Senate, which Republicans control, some senators didn’t want a new round of aid at all, in part because they were concerned about the ballooning federal deficit.

 Without Congress stepping in, the budget situation is growing worse in many places, especially with a surge in COVID-19 cases throughout the country leading to another round of restrictions.